 African painted dogs are the second most endangered carnivore in Africa (after the Ethiopian wolf).
-There are less than 5,000 living in protected areas of Tanzania, South Africa, Botswana, and Zimbabwe.
-Isolated pockets can be found in Zambia, Kenya and Mozambique.
+There are fewer than 5,000 living in protected areas of Tanzania, South Africa, Botswana, and Zimbabwe.
+Isolated groups can be found in Zambia, Kenya and Mozambique.
 Decline is attributed to habitat loss, poacher’s snares, shooting by ranchers, and vehicular traffic.
 Smaller populations are also threatened by disease such as rabies and distemper.

 Their habitat ranges from grassland to savannah, and lightly wooded forests of southern and eastern Africa.

 These carnivores’ main prey are antelope including impala, kudu, and duiker.

 Their tri-colored fur is a mottled black, brown, and yellow, which serves as an effective camouflage.
 The pattern is unique to each individual and may help pack members recognize each other.
 They stand 2.5 feet tall and weigh 40-70 pounds.
 Lifespan is about 8 years in the wild and up to 13 years in human care.